 Final Exam: The final exam is a comprehensive test which is administered during the final exam period.

 Class Participation: Study of a foreign language necessitates frequent exposure to the language and regular practice.
-For that reason, attendance is mandatory in the classroom meetings as well as the weekly conversation hours.
+For that reason, participation in the classroom meetings as well as the weekly conversation hours is mandatory.
 It will be impossible to complete the interactive activities in the classroom if you have not completed the on-line activities beforehand.
 You are expected to come prepared to class, having completed the on-line activities and ready to use that information to communicate with others in Spanish.

 Classroom participation is evaluated on a daily basis.
 Daily evaluations are based upon your ability to utilize what you learned on-line to communicate in the classroom.
 The assessment scale is as follows: